linq2js/reblok/packages/reblok/readme.md

 # reblok

-3KB (GZipped) state manager for React.
+Tiny state manager for React.
 It is tiny but powerful

 ## Installation